 About Me

-I'm a tenured professor of Positive AI at TU Delft's Human-Centered Design department, where I research the design of AI systems to maximize wellbeing and the role of resonance in interaction design.
+I'm a tenured assistant professor of Positive AI at TU Delft's Human-Centered Design department, where I research the design of AI systems to maximize wellbeing and the role of resonance in interaction design.

 My academic journey spans cognitive science at Yale (BA '03), social design at UC San Diego (MFA '09), and human-computer interaction at Carnegie Mellon (PhD '14).
 Along the way, I've founded three companies—Playpower Labs (AI-based educational software), NeuroUX (gamified cognitive assessments), and Smart Paper (computer vision for paper-based learning).